libp2p/docs/content/concepts/nat/hole-punching.md

 1. The first packet of both nodes (e.g., in the case of TCP, an SYN) passes through their respective routers.
 2. The routers add a 5-tuple to their router's state table.

-   > A router state table (routing table) is data store within a router that lists
-   > the routes to particular network destinations.
-   > The 5-tuple structure includes the source IP address, source port,
-   > destination IP address, destination port, and transport protocol.
+  {{< alert icon="💡" context="info" text="A router state table (routing table) is data store within a router that lists the routes to particular network destinations.
+The 5-tuple structure includes the source IP address, source port, destination IP address, destination port, and transport protocol." />}}
 3. `PacketA` and `PacketB` "punch holes" into their respective routers' firewalls.
 4. Both packets arrive at the opposite router.